g0rbe/CEH/13_Hacking_Web_servers.md

 ## Hacking Web Passwords

 Extract passwords to gain authorized access to the system.
-Passwrod may be get from social engineering, tampering the communication, etc.
+Password may be get from social engineering, tampering the communication, etc.

 Password Attacks classification: